-Staff Evaluation - An engineering and safety evaluation of any speed hump request will be made to determine that the guidelines listed below are met.
+Evaluation - An engineering and safety evaluation of any speed hump request will be made to determine that the guidelines listed below are met.
 Since speed humps have a wide ranging impact not only on the vehicles crossing them, but also on the residents living on the immediate and nearby streets, the installation will be studied within the context of an overall neighborhood traffic management study.
 Speed hump requests will be handled in the order in which they are received.
-The cost for the installation of approved speed humps will be paid for by the city based on the annual funding provided.
+The cost for the installation of approved speed humps will be paid for by the City based on the annual funding provided.

 Streets – Installation of speed humps is primarily on residential streets.
 These could include local and collector streets with houses that face the street.
 A residential local or collector street is defined as one abutting land use is at least 85% residential when considered in segments of one quarter mile.

 Speed - Speed humps will be considered on local or collector streets where the posted speed does not exceed 30 mph.
-Should the speed on these streets exceed the posted speed by six mph or more and by least 85% of those vehicles using the street, speed humps may be considered.
+Should the speed on these streets exceed the posted speed by 6 mph or more and by least 85% of those vehicles using the street, speed humps may be considered.
 If the speed requirements are not met at the time of the initial study, then a second study can be conducted six months later to determine if the street meets the qualification.

 Traffic Volumes – Each individual street location should be evaluated to justify installing speed humps.
-Streets with volumes less than 400 vehicles per day would not be considered for speed humps.
+Streets with volumes less than 400 vehicles per day will not be considered for speed humps.
 However, if a study identifies a cut-through problem, then speed humps may be installed regardless of speed or volumes.

 Non-compliant Installation – If it is determined that a street does not meet the speed and volume requirements for installing speed humps and a neighborhood still wants speed humps installed, then the neighborhood would be required to pay for 100% of the installation cost.
-If this process is elected, it is with the understanding that speed humps will be installed under city contract meeting city requirements and that requirements for resident surveys have been met.
+If this process is elected, it is with the understanding that speed humps will be installed under City contract meeting City requirements and that requirements for resident surveys have been met.

-Speed Hump Installation – After obtaining all studies, approvals, and appropriate neighborhood surveys the city will arrange to have its contractor install the speed humps at the city’s expense.
-Appropriate signs and striping will be installed by the city.
+Speed Hump Installation – After obtaining all studies, approvals, and appropriate neighborhood surveys, the City will arrange to have its contractor install the speed humps at the City’s expense.
+Appropriate signs and striping will be installed by the City.

 Speed Hump Removal – Speed humps may be removed due to lack of public support.
 All petitioners originally requesting the installation of speed humps will be given the opportunity to comment on the removal of speed humps.
 This would be after considerable time has passed to determine the impacts and performance of the desired results of the speed hump installation and any other traffic characteristics along this route and any remaining impacts to the street system.
 In order to have a speed hump removed, at least 80% of all signatures of the owners or occupants on the affected street will be required.